CakeRepository/.github/profile/README.md

 - 📍 **Location:** Eagan, Minnesota
 - 📧 **Contact:** [justin.trantham@flowdevs.io](mailto:justin.trantham@flowdevs.io)

 I enjoy helping small businesses understand and leverage Microsoft's service offerings to transform their operations.
 Through the years, it's been fascinating to reflect on how much the industry has evolved.
-Not everyone has a friend or relative to guide them, so feel free to reach out—I'd love to hear from you.
+Not everyone has a friend or relative to guide them, so feel free to reach out I'd love to hear from you.

 ## 🛠️ Technical Skills